Watch and Listen: Understanding Audio-Visual-Speech Moments with Multimodal LLM: Experiments

 \end{itemize}

 The modality combinations are set to Audio-Visual-Speech (AVS), Visual-Speech (VS), Audio-Visual (AV) and Visual-Only (V).
 To establish a solid comparative baseline, we select representative models specifically designed for Video Temporal Grounding (VTG) tasks.
 These include VTimeLLM~\cite{huang2023vtimellm}, TimeChat~\cite{ren2023timechat}, VTG-LLM~\cite{guo2024vtgllm}, TRACE~\cite{guo2024trace}, along with two recent omni-modal models LongVALE~\cite{geng2024longvale} and Qwen2.5-Omni~\cite{Qwen2.5-Omni}.
-While Momentor~\cite{qian2024momentor}, Hawkeye~\cite{wang2024hawkeye} and NumPro-FT~\cite{wu2024number} are not included in the TriSense-2M benchmark due to the unavailability of model checkpoints and their lack of support for captioning, they are considered in public benchmark evaluations as reported in their \textbf{official papers}.
+While Momentor~\cite{qian2024momentor}, Hawkeye~\cite{wang2024hawkeye} and NumPro-FT~\cite{wu2024number} are not included in the TriSense-2M benchmark due to the unavailability of model checkpoints and their lack of support for captioning, they are included in public benchmark evaluations according to the reports in their official papers.
 By comparing our model against these baselines across diverse tasks and evaluation metrics, we aim to provide a comprehensive assessment of TriSense’s capabilities and its advancements in video temporal understanding.